June 15, 2020

-Housing Selection for 2019-2020: The Office of Residential Life is excited to announce the new online Housing Selection Process: Residence.
+The housing selection process will be facilitated through the online Residence housing program.
 Below are step-by-step instructions on the process as well as tips and suggestions.
 Please make sure to read the instructions carefully.
-If there are any questions, please contact the Office of Residential Life at 740-427-5142 or email email@example.com.
+If there are any questions, please contact the Office of Residential Life at 740-427-5142 or email email@example.com

-Please note, if you have accepted a pre-housing assignment (accommodation, division/theme housing, etc.), or will be participating in off-campus study in fall 2019, you will not be a part of the online housing selection process.
+Please note, if you have accepted a pre-housing assignment (accommodation, division/theme housing, etc.), or will be participating in off-campus study in fall 2020 or the entire academic year, 2020-2021, you will not participate in the online housing selection process.

 The rules for the online process will be very similar to the in-person process in the past: